daibeal/daibeal/README.md

 <!-- ## 👋 &nbsp;Hey there!
 I'm Aditya -->

 ## 🗞 &nbsp;Latest news

-Fri Jun 24 18:47:20 CEST 2022 - 🇸🇪📚 I will be in Stockholm, Sweden for the next few months doing my Erasmus exchange at [KTH Royal Institute of Technology](https://www.kth.se/en).
+##### Fri Jun 24 18:47:20 CEST 2022 - Moving to Sweden 🇸🇪
+- I will be in Stockholm for the next few months doing my [Erasmus exchange](https://erasmus-plus.ec.europa.eu) at [KTH Royal Institute of Technology](https://www.kth.se/en).
+##### Fri Jan 01 13:44:12 CEST 2022 - Moving to Madrid 🇪🇸
+- I will be in Madrid for the next few months doing a [SICUE exchange](https://www.crue.org/sicue/) at [Complutense University of Madrid](https://www.ucm.es).

 ## 👨🏻‍💻 &nbsp;About Me